MouliAggarwal/Global-Earthquake-Analysis/README.md

 ### Insight

-The KPI section provides a quick overview of the dataset by summarizing earthquake strength, average depth, tsunami occurrence, and the geographical coverage of recorded events.
+The KPI section provides a quick overview of the dataset by summarizing earthquake strength, depth, tsunami occurrence, and geographical coverage.

 ---